hyperledger/fabric-private-chaincode/ecc/README.md

     $ make

-Note that when you are running the tests, you will observe some error messages produced by the enclave ``ERROR [Enclave] VIOLATIONoh oh! cmac does not match!``.
-Don't worry this is expected as the test does create a proper cmac on the state data that is consumed by the chaincode when `getState` is called.

 ## Chaincode docker image

 Fabric uses docker to deploy and run chaincodes in isolated containers.
 Normally, the peer creates the docker image